geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 For the image to appear `OLVColumn.HeaderUsesTheme` must be *false*.
 Otherwise, the header will be drawn strictly in accordance with the OS's current theme (which certainly will not include an image).

+If you only want an image in the header without any text showing, set `OLVColumn.ShowTextInHeader` to *false*.

 Don't use `ImageKey` or `ImageIndex`.
 These are Microsoft standard properties, but they don't work.
 Both are hidden from the code generation